 The IDA estimates that over 30% of all light produced is wasted.
 This annual loss of 22 billion kWh can compare to the cost of 12.9 million oil barrels or 3.6 million coal tons.

 Light pollution and trespass affects commercial property areas and becomes a nuisance.
-IESNA advises post top light fixtures should have a well-controlled distribution of candelas.
+IESNA advises post top light fixtures should have a well-controlled distribution of lumens.
 You should use LED light fixtures because they disperse their light in one direction.
-This ontrolls upward light emissions that cause light pollution.
+This controls upward light emissions that cause light pollution.